0xNefu/txchyon/src/content/posts/kloutgg-solana-social-infra.md

 ---
-title: "KloutGG 2025: The On-Chain Social Graph That's Redefining Solana Reputation — And Why Your Klout Score Will Matter More Than Followers"
+title: "KloutGG 2025: The On-Chain Social Graph That's Redefining Solana Reputation"
 description: "KloutGG is turning Solana on-chain activity into verifiable social capital with 420k+ verified wallets.
 From Backpack whitelists to Marginfi borrow limits, here's how Klout is becoming the reputation layer Solana needs — and how to boost your score."
 date: 2025-11-25
 image: "/images/posts/kloutgg.jpg"